When was the FIT For Charity Run first held?

 - As a non-standing organisation, FIT prefers to support community organisations on a one-year basis.
 By doing so, FIT can vary the organisations and therefore supports a wide range of causes.

 The FIT Organising Committee will solicit nominations from its member companies for charities meeting the FIT support criteria.
-Nominees will be subject to due diligence, and the 2016 beneficiaries will be decided by a vote by qualified Sponsor/Supporter companies.
+Nominees will be subject to due diligence, and this year's beneficiaries will be decided by a vote by qualified Sponsor/Supporter companies.

 How much of the money raised goes to the charities?